 How far would you go to prove your innocence?Ex-cop Nick Cassidy was sent to jail, convicted of stealing, and destroying, a $40-million diamond from David Englander.
 He has just escaped from prison to embark on a daring heist: to stand in plain sight, while the crime he was convicted of is committed, and in so doing prove his innocence.
-He is willing to go as far as he needs to—in this case, to a ledge on the Roosevelt Hotel, 31 stories up.Man on a Ledge is a 2012 thriller film directed by Asger Leth, starring Sam Worthington, Jaime Bell, and Ed Harris.
+He is willing to go as far as he needs to—in this case, to a ledge on the Roosevelt Hotel, 31 stories up.Man on a Ledge is a 2012 thriller film directed by Asger Leth, starring Sam Worthington, Jamie Bell, Elizabeth Banks and Ed Harris.

 Man on a Ledge contains the following tropes:

 - Acceptable Breaks from Reality: Lots.
 In the real world, a person will need to spend at least some time in the courtroom to clear their name.
 Also, a lot of actions taken by the characters would likely get them shot by police.

 - Air-Vent Passageway: Several.
 The last one comes with a side order of Claustrophobia for poor Angie.

 - Bilingual Bonus: Angie swears in Spanish twice.

 - Broken Bird: Detective Mercer is haunted by memories of a fellow cop whose suicide she couldn't prevent.

 - Camera Spoofing: Of the "Polaroid Punk" variety.
 Subverted in that the guards never catch on.

 - Chekhov's Gun: The air bag that is placed down near the beginning of the movie, when the police think he's a potential suicide.